 Here are a few pictures that I took during the Lilting Banshees alumni reunion at Wake Forest University.

-Troupe member and alumni liaison Luis Herrera worked with current Banshees director Libby Morris to develop this agenda:
+Troupe member and alumni liaison Luis Herrera worked with current Banshees director Libby Morris to develop this agenda for all visiting alumni:

 - Friday 8pm at Campus Gas: Meet and Greet

 - Saturday 10am at Brendle Auditorium: Reunion kick-off